6 Benefits Of Aloe + 5 Uses For The Skin

 It effectively fights cavities, reduces dental plaque, and may be used as an effective alternative to commercial mouthwashes (4).
 You can use pure Aloe gel or find oral hygiene products that include it in their formulas.

 Aloe Vera can aid digestion by healing the gut and balancing the internal environment.
 Aloe juice has been shown to help restore the mucosal lining of the gut, inhibit unwanted bacteria, and provide support for those who suffer from IBS symptoms.
+There is also some preliminary research suggesting beneficial effects against stomach ulcers and H. pylori infections as well (5, 6).

 Finally, the latex component of Aloe (aloin) is metabolized by the gut bacteria to produce a new compound (Aloe-emodin) that stimulates a mild laxative effect, making it an effective remedy for constipation.
+Aloe-emodin also shows promise for anti-bacterial, anti-cancer, metabolism, and bone support effects (7, 8).

 Regulates Blood Sugar